-This former council building in Leicester city’s Cathedral Quarter has been sensitively converted into a combined Prayer and Residential New Monastic Community for the Diocese of Leicester.
+This project transformed a former council building in Leicester’s Cathedral Quarter into a combined Prayer and Residential New Monastic Community for the Diocese of Leicester.

-As with many refurbishments of very old building there were many unexpected findings along the way, including discovering that floors and ceilings were made from straw.
+As with many refurbishments of Grade II listed buildings, there were unexpected findings along the way, including the discovery the floors and ceilings made from straw.

 The retreat, called The Community of the Tree of Life, includes 12 accommodation rooms for the novices, a chapel, refectory, cloister garden library and a basement prayer space.